-The need for an omnichannel approach
+The need for an omnichannel contact centre approach

-However, regardless of how interactions start, the chances are an issue is likely to involve multiple channels before it is resolved.
+Regardless of how interactions start, the chances are an issue is likely to involve multiple channels before it is resolved.
 Indeed, according to figures from Ovum, the majority of customers believe it will take five or more interactions to solve a problem.

 Meeting customer expectations with a seamless experience